MatrixAINetwork/MATRIX_Tutorials/GO/用不到 200 行的 GO 语言编写您自己的区块链/EN/README.md

 If you’ve made it this far, pat yourself on the back!
 We’ve basically written up the guts of our blockchain with all the various functions we need.

 Now we want a convenient way to view our blockchain and write to it, ideally in a web browser so we can show our friends!

+#### Web Server

+We assume you’re already familiar with how web servers work and have a bit of experience wiring them up in Go.
+We’ll walk you through the process now.

+We’ll be using the Gorilla/mux package that you downloaded earlier to do the heavy lifting for us.

+Let’s create our server in a run function that we’ll call later.

+    func run() error {
+	mux := makeMuxRouter()
+	httpAddr := os.Getenv("ADDR")
+	log.Println("Listening on ", os.Getenv("ADDR"))
+	s := &http.Server{
+		Addr:           ":" + httpAddr,
+		Handler:        mux,
+		ReadTimeout:    10 * time.Second,
+		WriteTimeout:   10 * time.Second,
+		MaxHeaderBytes: 1 << 20,
+	}

+	if err := s.ListenAndServe(); err != nil {
+		return err
+	}

+	return nil
+    }

+Note that port we choose comes from our .env file that we created earlier.
+We give ourselves a quick console message with log.Println to let us know the server is up and running.
+We configure the server a bit and then ListenAndServe.
+Pretty standard Go stuff.

+Now we need to write the makeMuxRouter function that will define all our handlers.
+To view and write to our blockchain in a browser, we only need 2 routes and we’ll keep them simple.
+If we send a GET request to localhost we’ll view our blockchain.
+If we send a POST request to it, we can write to it.

+    func makeMuxRouter() http.Handler {
+	muxRouter := mux.NewRouter()
+	muxRouter.HandleFunc("/", handleGetBlockchain).Methods("GET")
+	muxRouter.HandleFunc("/", handleWriteBlock).Methods("POST")
+	return muxRouter
+    }

+Here’s our GET handler:

+    func handleGetBlockchain(w http.ResponseWriter, r *http.Request) {
+	bytes, err := json.MarshalIndent(Blockchain, "", "  ")
+	if err != nil {
+		http.Error(w, err.Error(), http.StatusInternalServerError)
+		return
+	}
+	io.WriteString(w, string(bytes))
+    }

+We simply write back the full blockchain, in JSON format, that we can view in any browser by visiting localhost:8080.
+We have ourADDR variable set as 8080 in our `.env` file so if you change it, make sure to visit your correct port.

+Our POST request is a little bit more complicated, but not by much.
+To start, we’ll need a new Message struct.
+We’ll explain in a second why we need it.

+    type Message struct {
+	BPM int
+    }

+Here’s the code for the handler that writes new blocks.
+We’ll walk you through it after you’ve read it.

+    func handleWriteBlock(w http.ResponseWriter, r *http.Request) {
+	var m Message

+	decoder := json.NewDecoder(r.Body)
+	if err := decoder.Decode(&m); err != nil {
+		respondWithJSON(w, r, http.StatusBadRequest, r.Body)
+		return
+	}
+	defer r.Body.Close()

+	newBlock, err := generateBlock(Blockchain[len(Blockchain)-1], m.BPM)
+	if err != nil {
+		respondWithJSON(w, r, http.StatusInternalServerError, m)
+		return
+	}
+	if isBlockValid(newBlock, Blockchain[len(Blockchain)-1]) {
+		newBlockchain := append(Blockchain, newBlock)
+		replaceChain(newBlockchain)
+		spew.Dump(Blockchain)
+	}

+	respondWithJSON(w, r, http.StatusCreated, newBlock)

+    }

+The reason we used a separate Message struct is to take in the request body of the JSON POST request we’ll use to write new blocks.
+This allows us to simply send a POST request with the following body and our handler will fill in the rest of the block for us:

+    {"BPM":50}

+The 50 is an example pulse rate in beats per minute.
+Use your own by changing that integer to your own pulse rate.

+After we’re done decoding the request body into our var m Message struct, we create a new block by passing in the previous block and our new pulse rate into the generateBlock function we wrote earlier .
+This is everything the function needs to create a new block.
+We do a quick check to make sure the new block is kosher using the isBlockValid function we created earlier.

+A couple notes

+- spew.Dump is a convenient function that pretty prints our structs into the console.
+It’s useful for debugging.
+- for testing POST requests, we like to use Postman. curl works well too, if you just can’t get away from the terminal.

+ When our POST requests are successful or unsuccessful, we want to be alerted accordingly.
+We use a little wrapper function respondWithJSON to let us know what happened.
+Remember, in Go, never ignore errors.
+Handle them gracefully.

+    func respondWithJSON(w http.ResponseWriter, r *http.Request, code int, payload interface{}) {
+	response, err := json.MarshalIndent(payload, "", "  ")
+	if err != nil {
+		w.WriteHeader(http.StatusInternalServerError)
+		w.Write([]byte("HTTP 500: Internal Server Error"))
+		return
+	}
+	w.WriteHeader(code)
+	w.Write(response)
+    }